up1987/helm-charts/README.md

 ```
 ### Using Helm

-Once you have installed the Helm client, you can deploy a Bitnami Helm Chart into a Kubernetes cluster.
+Once you have installed the Helm client, you can deploy a chart into a Kubernetes cluster.

 Please refer to the [Quick Start guide](https://helm.sh/docs/intro/quickstart/) if you wish to get running in just a few commands, otherwise the [Using Helm Guide](https://helm.sh/docs/intro/using_helm/) provides detailed instructions on how to use the Helm client to manage packages on your Kubernetes cluster.